jharwell/sierra/docs/src/tutorials/project/main_config.rst

               # Changes to existing XML attributes in the template ``.argos``
               # file for *all* controllers in the category, OR changes to
-              # existing tags in the template ``.xml`` file.
-This is usually
+              # existing tags for *all* controllers in the template ``.xml``
-              # things like setting ARGoS loop functions appropriately, if
+              # file.
+This is usually things like setting ARGoS loop functions
-              # required.
-Each change is formatted as a list with paths to
+              # appropriately, if required.
+Each change is formatted as a list
-              # parent tags specified in the XPath syntax.
+              # with paths to parent tags specified in the XPath syntax.
               #
               # - [parent tag, attr, value] for changes to existing XML
               #   attributes.